nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/readme.md

 ### Researcher core open science skills
 - Have an ORCID
-- Be aware of data management and software management plan resources
+- Be aware of data management and software management plan best practices and resources
 - How to find and identify community accepted data and software repositories
 - Know how to openly license and share FAIR data and get a DOI assigned to it
 - Know how to apply a permissive license and share open-source software and get a DOI assigned to it